EO-DataHub/eodhp-web-presence/README.md

 ## Docker Compose Setup
 ### Production
+1. Ensure `DJANGO_ENV` is set to `production`
-1. Run `docker compose up --build` to build and run the docker container.
+2. Run `docker compose up --build` to build and run the docker container.
 This will run the webserver on port 8000.

-2. Create a superuser (optional)
+3. Create a superuser (optional)

 ```commandline
 docker compose exec web python manage.py sh